oauthstuff/draft-oauth-rar/main.md

 * Support storage of consented authorization details as part of a grant
 * Implement default behavior for adding authorization details to access tokens and token introspection responses in order to make them available to resource servers (similar to scope values).
 This should work with any grant type, especially `authorization_code` and `refresh_token`.

-Processing and presentation of authorization details will vary significantly among different authorization data types.
+Processing and presentation of authorization details will vary significantly among different authorization details types.
 Products should therefore support customization of the respective behavior.
 In particular, products should

 * allow deployments to determine presentation of the authorization details
 * allow deployments to modify requested authorization details in the user consent process, e.g. adding fields